Minister of Health (Canada)

 The minister of health (ministre de la santé) is the minister of the Crown in the Canadian Cabinet who is responsible for overseeing health-focused government agencies including Health Canada and the Public Health Agency of Canada, as well as enforcing the Canada Health Act, the law governing Canada's universal health care system.

-The current minister is Jean-Yves Duclos.
+The current minister is Marjorie Michel.

-The minister of health is responsible for maintaining and improving the health of Canadians.
-The minister is responsible for the Health Portfolio, which comprises:
+The minister is responsible for the federal government's Health Portfolio, which comprises: